Skip to main content

 Supervisor: Kirill Levchenko, Dong Kai WangMar.
 2024 - May 2024

-• Developed a Linux-like operating system kernel from scratch using C and x86 assembly.
+• Led a team of 4 to construct a Linux-like operating system kernel from scratch using C and x86 assembly.

 Infinity Revelation: Demo of an Adventure Puzzle-Solving Game